Great Moderation: Technology

-Advances in information technology and communications increased corporation efficiency.
-The improvement in technology changed the entire way corporations managed their resources as information became much more readily available to them with inventions such as the barcode.
+Advances in information technology and communications increased the efficiency of corporations by changing the entire way they managed their resources.
+With inventions such as the barcode, information became much more readily available to corporation management.

-Information technology introduced the adoption of the "just-in-time" inventory practices.
-Demand and inventory became easier to track with advancements in technology, corporations were able to reduce stocks of inventory and their carrying costs more immediately, both of which resulted in much less output volatility.
+These advances led to the introduction of "just-in-time" inventory practices.
+As demand and inventory became easier to track, corporations were able to reduce stocks of inventory and their carrying costs, both of which resulted in much less output volatility.

 Luck

 Researchers at the US Federal Reserve and the European Central Bank have rejected the "good luck" explanation, and attribute it mainly to monetary policies.
-There were many large economic crises — such as the Latin American debt crisis, the failure of Continental Illinois in 1984, Black Monday (1987), the 1997 Asian financial crisis, the collapse of Long-Term Capital Management in 1998, and the dot-com bubble in 2000 — that did not greatly destabilize the US economy during the Great Moderation.
+Many large economic crises such as the Latin American debt crisis, the failure of Continental Illinois in 1984, Black Monday (1987), the 1997 Asian financial crisis, the collapse of Long-Term Capital Management in 1998, and the dot-com bubble in 2000 did not greatly destabilize the US economy during the Great Moderation.

 Stock and Watson used a four variable vector autoregression model to analyze output volatility and concluded that stability increased due to economic good luck.
 Stock and Watson believed that it was pure luck that the economy didn't react violently to the economic shocks during the Great Moderation.
 While there were numerous economic shocks, there is very little evidence that these shocks are as large as prior economic shocks.